kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 **Sandipan: For folks who might want to run for Steering in the future, what are the most important things you think they should know?**

-**Ben**: A lot of what Steering does is "interrupt driven" … something comes up and needs resolution – Make sure you’re committed and prepared to set aside the time.
+**Ben**: A lot of what Steering does is "interrupt driven"... something comes up and needs resolution – Make sure you’re committed and prepared to set aside the time.
 Otherwise I hope you think calmly about issues and listen to our community with empathy.